Databases#

 The script ./dump_remote_db.sh can be used to create a dump of the production database (requires access to this DB and the mongodump tool).

 Use then the upload_dump_to_local_db.sh to upload this dump to the local database instance.
+Take care to use the correct environments for dumping and uploading.

 Note that database names are hardcoded in the scripts and need to be adjusted accordingly.

-Use the local database instance#
+Upload to and download from the local database instance#

-# Environmental variables
+# Environment variables

 SIMTOOLS_DB_API_PORT=27017 # Port on the database server